WebKitJs/WebKitJS/README.md

 WebKitJs
 ========

-A JavaScript MVC framework combining jQuery with Closure Library

-An object oriented framework that uses jQuery for DOM abstraction and Closure Compiler for code minification.
+An object oriented JavaScript framework that uses jQuery for DOM abstraction and Closure Compiler for code minification.
 Components and widgets are created using HTML templates (using jQuery, HTML, CSS)

-Base API  	- base components, templates, event system Coding conventions	- OOP, MVC, JS PseudoClassical inheritance
+Coding conventions	- OOP, MVC, Observer Pattern, JS PseudoClassical inheritance

 Dependencies